neboat/opencilk-ppopp-23-ae/README.md

 2023 paper, "OpenCilk: A Modular and Extensible Software Infrastructure for Fast Task-Parallel Code."
-This evaluation supports assessment of the functionality and reusability of the artifact and validation of the results of the empirical evaluation, in Section 4 of the paper.
+This evaluation supports assessment of the functionality and reusability of the artifact and validation of the results of the empirical evaluation, in Sections 3 and 4 of the paper.

 This artifact consists of a Docker image containing precompiled binaries for OpenCilk as well as source code for all